 For The Community – By The Community

 Operating since 1989, the hospital is a testament to the volunteerism of the local community, past and present; “For the Community – By the Community.”
 It continues to flourish and evolve.
-The hospital is run by a voluntary Board of Directors; Deirdre Caulfield, Tom Clarkin, Jim Collins, Bob Doyle, John Hanrahan, Dr. Karl Roulston, Frances Ryan, and Dr. Mark Walsh.
-The Director of Nursing is responsible for the day to day running of the hospital.
+The hospital is run by a voluntary Board of Directors; Deirdre Caulfield, Seamus Kennedy, John O’Shea, Sean Reidy and Dr. Mark Walsh.
+The Director of Nursing Soniya Rachel Thomas, is responsible for the day to day running of the hospital.
 The hospital relies on contributions from the Health Service Executive, private donations and the minimal resident fees.

 Closure of District Hospital